 Treatment for strabismus may include eyeglasses, prisms, vision therapy, or eye muscle surgery.
 If detected and treated early, strabismus can often be corrected with excellent results.

-If you or your child are getting headaches or eye strain with computer or near work, a focusing issue may be the cause.
+If you or your child are getting headaches or eye strain with a computer or near work, a focusing issue may be the cause.
 For these reasons, it is very important to get yearly eye examinations to rule out any refractive issues or focusing problems.